Chargeable Weight Calculator

 • Controlled environments and fewer handling points minimise the risk of theft or damage.

-• Air freight is generally more expensive per kilogram compared to sea freight.
+• Generally more expensive per kilogram compared to sea freight.

 • Cargo space is constrained by aircraft size and weight limits, which can restrict shipment size.

-• Air freight generates more carbon emissions per unit of transported goods than sea freight.
+• Higher carbon emissions per unit of transported goods than sea freight.

-• Strict regulations govern air cargo, requiring meticulous paperwork and compliance checks, which can lead to delays.
+• Strict regulations govern air cargo, requiring meticulous paperwork and compliance checks.